THOMASELOVE/431-labs-2024/lab7/README.md

 - Lab 7 is worth 25 points.
 - Students will receive all 25 points if their ...
-    - Lab 7 submission is on time,
+    - Lab 7 submission is on time, and
-    - Lab 7 site was built using Quarto,
+    - Lab 7 site was built using Quarto, and
-    - Lab 7 site clearly includes [the five key elements listed above](#the-five-key-elements)
+    - Lab 7 site clearly includes [the five key elements listed above](#the-five-key-elements), and
     - Lab 7 site has no unfixed typos or grammatical issues that Dr. Love notices in his review.
 - Students will receive a maximum of 22.5/25 points if their site was built using something other than Quarto, but otherwise meets these standards.